dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

 ### Advanced mapping features

 When working with data transfer objects (DTO) to pass data from the backend to the client, it is common to have one DTO which transports the data from several entities.
-For this purpose MapStruct supports now mapping methods with several source methods.
+For this purpose Dettonville supports now mapping methods with several source methods.
 The following shows an example:

 <pre class="prettyprint linenums">
 @Mapper